 Only the Federal PLUS loan program for independent students, graduate students, and parents of dependent undergrads require a credit check.
 However, the credit requirements are less stringent than those used by most private lenders.
 (The PLUS website states that borrowers must have “no adverse credit history,” which may make them a good option for students with little or no credit, but no derogatory marks.)

 2. Research loans with local/regional banks and credit unions

-Many major banks and student loan lenders have very strict underwriting criteria.
+It can be incredibly difficult to get a private student loan with no or bad credit from large financial institutions.
+Most large banks and student loan lenders have very strict underwriting criteria.
 The criteria dictate who qualifies for a loan, what rates they receive, and how much they can borrow.